ahtrinh/Threat-Hunting/README.md

 ### 🚩 4.
 System Reconnaissance Initiation

+Objective:
-Once PowerShell execution is confirmed, the next step is to identify the first reconnaissance action used to gather host and user context.
-Early recon activity typically includes basic identity enumeration, session checks, and process discovery to understand the environment before accessing sensitive data.
+Identify the first reconnaissance action used to gather host and user context.

+What to Hunt:
-To detect this, we review `DeviceProcessEvents` on the initial endpoint and search for execution of common recon utilities and command patterns associated with identity and session enumeration.
+Execution of common reconnaissance utilities and command patterns used to enumerate identity, sessions, and active processes.

 ```kql
 DeviceProcessEvents